-We believe ACU193 has the potential for superior safety and tolerability relative to other antibodies that do not selectively target AbOs.
+We believe ACU193 has characteristics that make it a promising potential treatment for AD relative to other antibodies that do not selectively target AbOs.
 ACU193 has been engineered to reduce immune effector function signaling and designed to avoid binding to vascular amyloid.
 These attributes of ACU193 are expected to reduce the incidence of amyloid-related imaging abnormalities, or ARIA, a common adverse event observed with amyloid plaque-targeting immunotherapies currently in development for AD.